rblack42/Blog/content/2017/03/26/Snowball.rst

 there most of the rest of his life (except for visits to the vet, or when we put him into a boarding home when we went on trips.

-Snowball?
-Have Not Seen Him!
-****************************

-One day, there was a knock on the door.
-One of the kids who stay with our neighbors was at the door asking about something.
-Cheryl was the one who answered the door, and as she stood there talking to the kid, the kid saw Snowball.

-"Is that Snowball?"

-"Nope, we have not seen Snowball lately, this is another cat."

-"What is his name?"

-"Snowball!"

-Cheryl is just not that good at coming up with a fib under pressure!

-We dodged that bullet and Snowball was officially ours!

 Kitty Condo
 ***********